This is a Sentence CD-ROM - Stephen Partridge and David Cunningham

 What Stephen and I have in common is that we investigate things by doing the equivalent of zooming in on a tiny fragment and extrapolating the whole.
 But from that stage onwards we use different procedures, different ideologies.
 I try to intervene minimally, not to introduce anything external into the work - allowing the viewer to make of it what they will.
-Stephen, on the other hand, performs the observation for the viewer, his approach is more focussed in that way.
+Stephen, on the other hand, performs an observation for the viewer, or reworks the viewer's expectation - his approach is more focussed in that way.

 Perhaps that's a obvious thing for a visual artist to do.

 These approaches are complementary, they create work which has a wider palette of rigour, laxity, games, observation and so on than either of us would find ourselves capable of individually.
 Within 'Sentences' my only formal visual input is a reworking of 'this moment' - a work I initially suggested as a collaboration, in part because it has some of the 'look and feel' of the other sentence pieces.

 Our roles in the collaboration seem to shift according to the piece of work.
 The work changes according to the nature of the collaboration.
 The technology moves on and this is shifting both of us into a different way of working together.